 Payroll tax is payable on a quarterly basis, commencing on the first day of April, July, October, and January.
 Payments are due within 15 days of the end of each tax period.

-Effective 1 April 2018, a reduction from 4.75% to 4% in payroll tax was introduced for all workers earning less than BMD 48,000.
-As such, the new employee portion of the payroll tax will be calculated using a marginal tax rate structure as follows:
+Effective 1 April 2020, a reduction in payroll tax was introduced for all workers earning less than BMD 48,000 with incremental increases being made to the payroll taxes in respect of the three remaining bands.
+As such, the employee portion of the payroll tax will be calculated using a marginal tax rate structure as follows:

 As noted above, the obligation to remit payroll tax (in its entirety) remains with the employer.
 Additionally, the cap on total remuneration subject to payroll tax has been raised from BMD 750,000 to BMD 900,000.